jonnyboy808/personal-daily-planner/README.md

 ## Installation

-No type of installation needed for this application, simply visit the above link and follow the prompts to generate a new password.
+No type of installation needed for this application, simply visit the above link and start entering your daily tasks.

 ## Technology used
 Below are the links for styling and technology used: